From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model

 As a first probe of the ground state's topological nature, we examine the response of the bulk density to variations in the flux per plaquette piercing the lattice.
 As discussed in Sec.~\ref{sec:Probes}, this response is directly related to the many-body Chern number through St\v{r}eda's formula,~Eq.~\eqref{eq:Streda}.

 Here, we extract the Chern number for the ground states in the (F)CI parameter regime.
 To this end, we compute the mean density $\left\langle \hat{n}_{x,y} \right\rangle$ of the ground state for varying flux values $\alpha\in\{0.24,0.25,0.26\}$.
-Afterwards, we perform a linear fit for all lattice points with the Chern number $\mathcal{C}_{\rm mb}$ given by the slope.
+Afterwards, we perform a linear fit for all bulk latticelattice points with the Chern number $\mathcal{C}_{\rm mb}$ given by the slope.
+For the incompressible (F)CI phase the density forms a droplet with a well-defined bulk plateau of density $\langle n_{\rm bulk}\rangle = \alpha\nu$.
+We therefore identify the bulk region as the set of sites where the density is homogeneous, which naturally excludes the outermost sites that constitute the edge of the system.
 The results are summarized in Fig.~\ref{fig:NNInt:Streda}.

 For the case with nearest-neighbor repulsion \mbox{$\nicefrac{V}{J} = 1$} at \mbox{$\nu=\nicefrac{1}{3} \ (N=6)$} we find an extended bulk region with $\mathcal{C}_{\text{St\v{r}eda}}\approx \nicefrac{1}{3}$.
 Averaged over this region, we find a many-body Chern number of